 The Public Facilities Authority (the "PFA") of the City of Peachtree Corners exists to obtain favorable financing and funding for public facilities, buildings, equipment, and services exclusively for the City.
-The PFA is governed by a seven-member board of directors consisting of the mayor and all members of the City Council.
-Although it is legally separate from the City, the activities of the PFA are reported within the City's General Fund, and all of its debt and assets are reported as a form of the City's debt and assets.
+The PFA is governed by a seven-member Board of Directors consisting of the mayor and all members of the City Council.
+Although it is legally separate from the City, all of its debt and assets are reported as a form of the City's debt and assets.